 The work so far

-Both Chestnut Hill and Wedgewood Houston have been extensively studied and received substantial planning attention.
+Both Chestnut Hill and Wedgewood Houston have been extensively studied and have received substantial planning attention.
 This study is intended to build on and integrate existing plans for the community.
 Key plans reviewed include:

 - NashvilleNext, including: